PixelsCamp/talks/edge-computing-of-today_hugo-romano.md

 It is more a "State of Edge Computing" today and is being released soon.
 Presenting developers what path should they choose for their projects.
 Vendors Benchmarking: Feature analysis, lock-in risk, Geo-agnostic scope and Global coverage and rough Economics.

-Finishing with an opportunity for to fight Climate Change.
+Finishing with an opportunity to fight Climate Change.